-- Cough or barking cough (croup).
-Continuous, more than usual, making a whistling noise when breathing, not related to other known causes or conditions (for example, asthma, postinfectious reactive airways)
+Cough or Barking Cough (croup).
+Continuous, more than usual, making a whistling noise when breathing, not related to other known causes or conditions (asthma, post-infectious reactive airways)

-- Shortness of breath.
-Out of breath, unable to breathe deeply, not related to other known causes or conditions (for example, asthma)
+Shortness of breath.
+Out of breath, unable to breathe deeply, not related to other known causes or conditions (asthma)

-- Sore throat.
-Not related to other known causes or conditions (for example, seasonal allergies, acid reflux)
+Sore throat.
+Not related to other known causes or conditions (seasonal allergies, acid reflux)

-- Runny or stuffy/congested nose.
-Not related to other known causes or conditions (for example, seasonal allergies, being outside in cold weather)
+Runny or stuffy/congested nose.
+Not related to other known causes or conditions (reoccurring styes)

-- Headache that’s unusual or long-lasting.
-Not related to other known causes or conditions (for example, tension-type headaches, chronic migraines)
+Headache that’s unusual or long lasting.
+Not related to other known causes or conditions (tension-type headaches, chronic migraines)

-- Digestive issues like nausea/vomiting, diarrhea, stomach pain.
-Not related to other known causes or conditions (for example, irritable bowel syndrome, anxiety in children, menstrual cramps)
+Digestive issues like nausea/vomiting, diarrhea, stomach pain.
+Not related to other known causes or conditions (irritable bowel syndrome, anxiety in children, menstrual cramps)

-- Muscle aches that are unusual or long-lasting.
-Not related to other known causes or conditions (for example, a sudden injury, fibromyalgia)
+Muscle aches that are unusual or long lasting.
+Not related to other known causes or conditions (sudden injury, fibromyalgia)

-- Extreme tiredness that is unusual.
-Fatigue, lack of energy, not related to other known causes or conditions (for example, depression, insomnia, thyroid dysfunction)
+Extreme tiredness that is unusual.
+Fatigue, lack of energy, not related to other known causes or conditions (depression, insomnia, thyroid dysfunction)

 Have you travelled outside of Canada in the last 14 days?

-In the last 14 days, has a public health unit identified you as a “close contact” of someone who currently has COVID-19?
+In the last 14 days, has a public health until identified you as a “close contact” of someone who currently has COVID-19?